bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/tostringtag.md

 ### Custom classes default to object tag

-When creating your own class, JavaScript defaults to the "Object" tag:
+When creating your own class, JavaScript defaults to the “Object” tag:

     class ValidatorClass {}